 Summary Update: 09-11-2017

-In addition to the Settler Income Theory I'm testing, I also want to see if Settlers are capable of handling their own weapons and armor upgrades or is the animation of them working at a bench just an animation.
+In addition to the Settler Income Theory that I'm testing, I also want to see if settlers are capable of handling their own weapons and armor upgrades or is the animation of them working at a bench just an animation.

-IMPORTANT NOTICE: One of the biggest problems I have had with using MODs is finding my Settlers stuck either halfway through the floor or in a wall.
+One of the biggest problems I have with using Mods is finding my Settlers stuck either halfway through the floor or in a wall.
 Another issue is that using the secret wall trick does not work.
 Settlers will find a way even where there should not be one.

 There are two ways to avoid these problems.
 The first way is to store your valuables in the cellar at Sanctuary or the second way would be to keep a settlement strictly for yourself such as Red Rocket or Coastal Cottage.
 Using the second method will still require defenses to keep out Scavengers but NO ONE ever goes into the cellar at Sanctuary.